symfony/symfony-docs/reference/constraints/Valid.rst

             }
         }

-With this mapping it is possible to successfully validate an author with an invalid address.
-To prevent that, we add the ``Valid`` constraint to the ``$address`` property.
+With this mapping, it is possible to successfully validate an author with an invalid address.
+To prevent that, add the ``Valid`` constraint to the ``$address`` property.

 .. configuration-block::